Many-body quantum resources of graph states: Introduction

-Future applications require that we can characterise the ``quantum content'' of graph states: the strength and depth of the correlations and how they scale with system size.
-Once the quantum content of a graph state is known, we should be able to tell how the correlations change when some edges are added or removed.
-Typically, the entanglement of graph states has been characterised by the Schmidt measure and geometric measures ~\cite{Markham2007,PhysRevA.64.022306, Guo_2014,10.1063/1.4903126}, or by the projector-based entanglement witness~\cite{PhysRevLett.94.060501,zander2024}.
-The former defines the degree of entanglement by the supremum of the fidelities between the considered state and the set of all product states, and the latter refers to the overlap of the considered state with the Greenberg-Horne-Zeilinger (GHZ) state.
-The use of these entanglement measures has greatly expaneded our understanding of graph states.
-However, they are not always easy to use---they can be difficult to calculate numerically or are only applicable to a certain set of states.
+Future applications require that we characterize the ``quantum content'' of graph states: their strength and how they scale with system size.
+Once the quantum content of a graph state is known, we should be able to determine how correlations change when edges are added or removed.
+The entanglement of graph states is typically characterized by the Schmidt measure, geometric measures ~\cite{Markham2007,PhysRevA.64.022306, Guo_2014,10.1063/1.4903126}, or the projector-based entanglement witness~\cite{PhysRevLett.94.060501,zander2024}.
+The former defines the degree of entanglement as the supremum of the fidelity between the given state and all product states.
+The latter refers to the overlap between the given state and the Greenberger-Horne-Zeilinger (GHZ) state.
+These entanglement measures have greatly expanded our understanding of graph states.
+However, they are not always easy to use.
+They can be difficult to calculate numerically, and they are often applicable only to a certain set of states.

-In this work, we propose a new method for characterising the quantum content of graph states that satisfies the following criteria: (i) it does not rely on the distance in the Hilbert space, thus it is easily computable; (ii) it tells directly how the quantum correlations change when the graph connectivity changes; (iii) it is experimentally accessible; (iv) it can be applied to both pure and mixed states, which is particularly important when the couling gates are imperfect.
+In this work, we propose a new method for characterizing the quantum content of graph states that satisfies the following criteria: (i) it does not rely on distance in the Hilbert space so it is easily computable; (ii) it directly shows how quantum correlations change when graph connectivity changes; (iii) it is experimentally accessible; (iv) it can be applied to both pure and mixed states, which is important when coupling gates are imperfect.